chicio/chicio.github.io/_posts/2018-06-01-async-closure-test-mock-expectation-fulfill.md

 * it exposes a status property that let us know if the method `update` has been called
 * it simulates an asynchronous call inside the `update` method
-* it can fullfil the expecation of our test in time
+* it can fulfill the expectation of our test in time

 A lot of stuff to do.
 Let's see how we can implement it.
 We will call it `PasswordNetworkServiceSpy`.